-LR’s Nursing program prepares students for a wide variety of Nursing-related position across multiple specialty areas, such as: Obstetrics; Gynecology; Labor/Delivery; Newborn/Neonatal Intensive Care; Pediatrics; Medical/Surgical/Operating Room Services; Intensive/Critical Care; Oncology/Palliative Care; Home Health/Public Health; Geriatric Care; and Psychiatric Care.
+LR’s nursing program prepares students for a wide variety of Nursing-related positions across multiple specialty areas, such as: Obstetrics; Gynecology; Labor/Delivery; Newborn/Neonatal Intensive Care; Pediatrics; Medical/Surgical/Operating Room Services; Intensive/Critical Care; Oncology/Palliative Care; Home Health/Public Health; Geriatric Care; and Psychiatric Care.

 ADDITIONAL INFORMATION REGARDING NURSING